4 Mechanical Properties of Materials

 𝜀axial = Axial normal strain

-Recall that strains are positive if the dimension gets longer and negative if it gets shorter.
-For most common engineering materials, applying a tensile force causes the object to get longer and thinner, while applying a compressive force causes it to get shorter and wider.
+Recall that strains are positive if the dimension lengthens and negative if it shortens.
+For most common engineering materials, applying a tensile force causes the object to become longer and thinner, while applying a compressive force causes it to become shorter and wider.
 This is shown in Figure 4.6.
 Thus, for these materials, either the axial or lateral strain will be positive and the other will be negative.

 Note that this relationship is appropriate for a uniaxially loaded specimen.
-Section 4.7 expands this relationship to cases where normal stresses are present in more than one direction.
+Section 4.7 expands this relationship to cases of normal stresses in more than one direction.

 Poisson’s ratio depends on the material as well as its structure.
-Theoretically, Poisson’s ratio can range from –1 to +0.5 for isotropic materials, but usually ranges from near zero for foams to almost exactly 0.5 for soft materials such as elastomers and gels.
+Theoretically, Poisson’s ratio can range from –1 to +0.5 for isotropic materials but usually ranges from near zero for foams to almost exactly 0.5 for soft materials such as elastomers and gels.
 Most metals fall in the range from 0.2 to 0.35.
-A positive value of Poisson’s ratio means that as the material is extended in one direction, there will be a contraction in lateral directions.
+A positive value of Poisson’s ratio means that as the material is extended in one direction, a contraction occurs in lateral directions.
 See Example 4.2 for a simple application of Poisson’s ratio.

 Example 4.2